 4. Advanced Features: Taking Your Connection to the Next Level

-For users looking to further enhance their connected experience, there are several advanced features and options to explore:
+For a more connected experience, there are several advanced features and settings you can use:

 1. Multiple Display Options